 Okay fine, I’ll try it.
 I’m in the tutorial, but I don’t know anything about this game and they want me to pick a character.
 Which one do I pick?

 The current version of Warframe will ask you to pick between three characters:

--Mag (magnetic powers)
+-Mag (magnetic powers, area damage)

--Volt (electrical powers)
+-Volt (electrical powers, speed)

 Don’t stress out too much, you really can’t go wrong.
 Every character in the game has a primary weapon, a secondary weapon, a melee weapon and four unique powers.
 Any one of the starting three can carry you through the beginning, so the only thing to consider is which one seems the coolest.
 Also, no matter which one you pick, you can choose a new character later on.
 You can unlock plenty of new characters through gameplay and you’re not locked into your starting choice forever, so pick one that looks like a winner and roll with it.

 I’m on my ship and I don’t know what all this stuff is.
 Some of it works, some doesn’t, and one of these things takes me to the online store?
 What the hell?